aws/aws-xray-sdk-dotnet/README.md

 #### Using `System.Net.HttpClient`

-A handler derived from `HttpClientHandler` is provided to trace `HttpClientHandler.SendAsync` method
+A handler derived from `DelegatingHandler` is provided to trace the `HttpMessageHandler.SendAsync` method

 ```
 using AWSXRayRecorder.Handlers.System.Net;